 Adolescent Services provides specialized services for Baltimore County adolescents and their families.
 Services include assessment, referral and education.

 For Baltimore County residents who are uninsured, a variety of treatment services are provided by the Baltimore County Department of Health through contracted vendors.
 Placement into treatment requires a thorough assessment to determine the most effective treatment program needed.
 Treatment services though contracted vendors are provided to County residents based on their ability to pay.
 Service is not refused to those who cannot afford treatment.
 View the Directory of Substance Use Treatment Programs and Providers to find a funded provider.
 If you or a loved one is in need of substance use treatment and do not know how to get help, call 410-887-3828 for assistance.

 The Baltimore County Department of Health provides alcohol and drug assessments for defendants in Circuit and District Court.
 Education, assessment, and referral services are provided for inmates in the Detention Center.
 Call 410-887-3828 for additional information.

 Interested in learning how to save your friend or loved one from overdosing?
-Free training is made available on how to recognize, prevent and respond to an opioid overdose.
-Call the Bureau of Behavioral Health at 410-887-3828 for details.
+Register to attend a free two-hour training on how to recognize, prevent and respond to an opioid overdose.

 Non-alcoholic beverage recipes can add flavor to your party by giving guests tasty alternatives to alcoholic beverages.